Hdoc1509/hrc/packages/button/docs/Button.md

 `color`

-The color of the button.
+The color variant of the button.

 Type: `'primary' | 'secondary' | 'danger'`